wngaw/wngaw.github.io/_posts/2019-05-26-decision_trees.md

 ## An Intuitive Explanation

 The learning algorithm starts with the root node where it will receive the entire training set.
-Since CART is used as the learning algorithm for a classifcation problem, Gini Impurity is the metric we calculate.
+Since CART is used as the learning algorithm for a classifcation problem, gini impurity is the metric we calculate.

-The algorithm will start by calculating the Gini Impurity at the root node, which turns out to be 0.64.
+The algorithm will start by calculating the gini impurity at the root node, which turns out to be 0.64.
 Then it will iterate over every value to create multiple true-false question where we can partition the data.

 Possible questions are: